Introduction to News

 There is gibberish after the "read more" link -- this is just to show you what it does.

-We now have a brief survey when you access our Website--the survey software is tracking each URL.
-You will not need to complete the survey more than once (per device).
+A New Survey.
+We now have a brief survey when you access our Website.
+The survey software records each URL, so you will not need to complete the survey more than once (per device).
 The survey data will be summarized, and posted on our Website.

 Testimony to the Federal Commission on Long-Term Care